 Flat is often found between the tip and the tail of the ski/snowboard.
 Flat means flat – if you lay the ski or board on a table with no weight on it, there won’t be any space between the base and the table.
 Completely flat technology is more common with snowboards than with skis, and it is much more common to see skis that are almost flat underfoot with rocker in the tip and sometimes tail.
 Flat makes easy transitions, with better edge grip than rocker and better maneuverability than camber.

 Rocker offers increased float in the powder! – With rocker, your tips will float up in powder and crud.
 The feel is smooth and just like when you surf, wakeboard or waterski, rocker helps you to stay buoyant and on top of the snow.
-On skis, no need to do all that ridiculous bouncing and leaning back to keep your tips up in the powder.
-On a snowboard, your tip sits up higher out of the snow so you can avoid those face plants over your nose.
-Since your tips are already in an upward position you're able to maintain a more balanced riding stance and you don’t have to lean back to float as you do on a traditional shaped ski or snowboard.
-Cliff drop landings are super soft with rocker.
-Like a pillow!
-You don't even feel it!
+On skis, there's no need to do all that ridiculous bouncing and leaning back to keep your tips from going under.
+On a snowboard, your tip sits up higher out of the snow so you can avoid those face plants over the nose.
+You're able to maintain a more balanced riding stance which saves energy and improves your reaction time.

-Rocker is more maneuverable - By bringing the tip and tail up and off the snow the edges of the ski are off snow when the ski is flat on its base at the start of the turn.
-Turn initiation is so much easier when your tip and tail edges are not digging into the snow.
-Your ride becomes more nimble and maneuverable, which allows you to pivot more easily and you’ll no longer catch edges like crazy.
+Rocker is more maneuverable - Rocker brings the tip and tail up and off the snow, shortening the contact length of the edges and making turns easier.
+Your ride becomes more nimble and maneuverable, allowing your to pivot and "slarve" without catching edges.
 You can slash the snow, slide sideways to scrub speed, smear and butter turns.
-The increased mobility works great when you are in the trees.
+The increased mobility works great when you are in the trees or tight chutes.

-- Rocker makes park riding a dream - With rocker technology your skis/board are pre-pressed which makes riding presses in the park easier.
-Lock onto and slide rails with rocker boards.
-You can actually hit the butter box with style since your ride is less catchy.
-The less-catchy nature of a rockered ski/board allows you to initiate your spins early and gives you greater ability to recover more easily from off-axis landings.
+Rocker makes park riding a dream - With rocker technology your skis/board are pre-pressed which makes riding presses in the park easier.
+The less-catchy nature of a rockered ski/board allows you to initiate your spins early and gives you greater ability to recover from off-axis landings and under-spun airs.

 Rocker offers tons of style points - Everyone looks at you funny in the lift line and asks why your skis or snowboard are sticking up in the air and not sitting on the ground.
-You just tell them rocker will change your life.
+Just tell them rocker will change their life.

 Who should/can ride rockered skis and snowboards?

 Everyone can ride rockered skis and snowboards and have fun.
 That's the beautiful thing about rocker technology.
 You can be a beginner or advanced rider, young or old, and benefit from riding rocker skis or snowboards.
-Even Atsuko Tamura (evo’s president) can ride rocker!
+Even Jerry Chevassus can ride rocker!
 Rocker is an easier and more fun ride.
-Just remember there are many variations in rocker type, go with the style that will fit the type of riding you want to do.
+Just remember there are many variations in rocker type, so go with the style that fits the type of riding you want to do.

 Where does rocker technology excel on the mountain?